Anchorage Times: Veco and the Voice of the Times

 In 1989, Atwood sold the Times to Veco Corporation, an oilfield service company seeking to invest its profits from the clean-up efforts following the Exxon Valdez oil spill.
-The new management was not able to turn the paper around, and after two and a half years and claimed losses of $10 million, a decision was made to shut down operations.
-The paper's assets were sold to McClatchy, and the last issue of the Anchorage Times was published on June 3, 1992.
+The new management was not able to turn the paper around, and after two and a half years and claimed losses of $10 million, the newspaper was sold to McClatchy which then made the decision to shut down the Anchorage Times.
+The last issue of the Anchorage Times was published on June 3, 1992.

 A ten-year deal was inked to maintain the editorial voice of the defunct paper by way of a half-page Voice of the Times section opposite the Daily News editorial page.
 In 2002, this deal was renewed for another five years.
 On May 10, 2007, several days after Veco CEO and Voice of the Times publisher Bill Allen pleaded guilty to political bribery charges, the Daily News announced that it would terminate the agreement at the end of that month.
 In June, the Voice of the Times began publishing an exclusively online edition.
 In October 2008, the Voice of the Times announced that it would stop publishing, with a probable final date of November 1, 2008.